 Aaron: Man, we need a roadie.
 Other religions have roadies.

-Moses: Well, other religions know more than one G"d.
-Your professional religions can worship up to six, sometimes seven completely different G"ds.
+Moses: Well, other religions know more than one G”d.
+Your professional religions can worship up to six, sometimes seven completely different gods.

 Aaron: That’s just, like, fruity, jazzy religions.

 In this weeks parasha, Naso, we learn of the specific duties assigned to the Gershonite and Merarite clans, two specific sub-groups within the Levites.
 They are responsible only for the disassembly and re-assembly of the tabernacle.
-In theatrical lingo, they do the "load-in" and afterwards "strike the set."
-Just like real "techies" or "roadies" they just put it up and take it down – others among the Levites are responsible for the transportation of the parts of the tabernacle from place to place.
-Even then, they had Teamsters!
+In theatrical lingo, they do the “load-in” and afterwards “strike” or load-out.
+Just like real “techies” or “roadies” they just put it up and take it down – others among the Levites are responsible for the transportation of the parts of the tabernacle from place to place.
+Even back then, they had Teamsters!